AndresRTejedor/Mold/docs/source/example_LM_mw.md

-# Lattice Mold calculations for calculation of nucleation rates for mW at T=220K
+# Lattice mold calculations of mW Ice Ih nucleation rate at T=220K

 ````{note}
 In this section `/` is the package's root folder.
 ````
-Here we provide a detailed instructions to calculate the nucleation rate of mW water at $T=220K$ and $p=1bar$ using the Lattice Mold technique that requires the `square/well pair_style` available in LAMMPS.
+Here we provide a detailed instructions to calculate the nucleation rate of Ice Ih with the mW model at $T=220K$ and $p=1bar$ using the Lattice Mold technique that requires the `square/well pair_style` available in LAMMPS.

-The data file (`39mold.xyz`), the potential file for mW (`mW.sw`) and LAMMPS script (`mw_lattmold.in`) are provided in the directory `/examples/mw_mold/`, but in this work example we will navigate through those files to explain them in detail.
+The data file (`39mold.xyz`), the potential file for mW (`mW.sw`) and LAMMPS script (`mw_lattmold.in`) are provided in the directory `/examples/mw_mold/` and in this work example we will navigate through those files to explain them in detail.

 ````{note}
 The mW pair style is part of the MANYBODY package.
 See the [Build package](https://docs.lammps.org/Build_package.html) page for more info.